cneeson/craig-neeson-site/README.md

 ## Deployment

 * Run `yarn build` to build website into the `docs` directory
+* Copy CNAME file from root to the `docs` directory
 * Commit and push changes to the `master` branch
 * GitHub Pages will re-deploy the website. :thumbsup